safesoftware/FMETraining/README.md

 The full course is made up of five main sections.
 These sections are:

 - Introduction to FME Server
-- Running Workspaces on FME Server
+- Self-Serve with FME Server: Part1
-- Self-Serve with FME Server
+- Self-Serve with FME Server: Part2
 - Real-Time with FME Server
-- Automation with FME Server
+- FME Server Projects

 ## Current Status ##

-The current status of this manual is: **INCOMPLETE**: this manual should **NOT** be used for training.
+The current status of this manual is: **INCOMPLETE**.
+This manual should **NOT** be used for training.

 This manual is for **FME2017**